 Asset protection is like a cross-country horse race: the more fences a plaintiff and his attorney have to jump, and the more effort and money they have to spend in order to get to you personally, the better protected you are.
-One way or another, plaintiffs have to pay their lawyers, and that means either cash or contingent fee—and few good lawyers will take a real estate fraud case on a contingent fee if they know they will have to penetrate a bona fide LLC before getting to any real assets.
+One way or another, plaintiffs have to pay their lawyers, and that means either cash or contingent fee—and lawyers may hesitate to take a real estate fraud case on a contingency fee if they know they will have to penetrate a bona fide LLC before getting to any real assets.

 In forming a Texas LLC, one of the first things to consider is a company name, including whether or not it is available.
 The easy names tend to be taken, so one needs to be creative.
 Name availability information is available by calling the Texas Secretary of State at (512) 463-5555.
 In any case, do not be distressed if a favorite name is unavailable, since the better strategy is to use a generic name for the LLC and an assumed name (“DBA”) for day-to-day company operations.
 Also, avoid using one’s personal name for the company—”John Jones Investments LLC,” for instance.
 Why make it easier for potential plaintiffs to know who owns the company?
 Better to seek out preferred DBAs for everyday use.

 The registered agent will receive and forward official company mail from the Secretary of State, the Comptroller, and anyone who is putting the company on formal legal notice.
-The RA is also the person who is served with process by the constable if the company is sued.
+The registered agent is also the person who is served with process by the constable if the company is sued.
 For privacy reasons, listing the home address as the registered address is not recommended.
 Use of a physical office address is a better alternative.
-Note that the Certificate of Formation in Texas also requires listing the initial managers and their addresses.
+Note that the certificate of formation in Texas also requires listing the initial managers and their addresses.
 These addresses may (and should) be a POB rather than a home address.

 All LLCs Are Not Created Equal

-Clients often report that "I already have an LLC."
-Often, they mean that the minimum initial paperwork has been filed (often by an Internet service), the filing fee paid, and nothing else done.
-In terms of sound business practices and thorough record keeping, this is obviously insufficient; also, legally speaking, minimalist filing may not be sufficient to maintain the company's liability barrier if the LLC is challenged in court.
-If the LLC is not sufficiently independent and fully established, a court could use its discretion to find fraud and "pierce the corporate veil"—holding individual members personally liable, despite Texas's rather tough rules on the issue of piercing.
-See chapter 28 on this subject.
+Clients sometimes report that “I already have an LLC.”
+Often, they mean that the minimum initial paperwork has been filed (by an Internet service), the filing fee paid, and nothing else done.
+In terms of sound business practices and thorough record-keeping, this is obviously insufficient; also, legally speaking, minimalist filing may not be sufficient to maintain the company’s liability barrier if the LLC is challenged in court.
+If the LLC is not sufficiently independent and fully established, a court could use its discretion to find fraud and “pierce the corporate veil,” holding individual members personally liable despite Texas’s rather tough rules on the issue of piercing.

-If it is worth setting up an LLC in the first place, then it should be done with maximum effectiveness relative to the company's purpose and the desire of its members for asset protection.
-As for Internet legal forms services, an entire article could be written on how they often do more harm than good.
+If it is worth setting up an LLC in the first place, then it should be done with maximum effectiveness relative to the company’s purpose and the desire of its members for asset protection.
+As for Internet forms, an entire article could be written on how they often do more harm than good.
 Here is what Internet services do not provide: